 Robert “Kryten” Llewellyn on the filming of “Red Dwarf X” in front of a live audience:

 The big test will be when the audience sees them.
 Will they be able to resist posting spoilers on social media?
 We will certainly be encouraging them not to.
 I think we should all encourage them not to.
-This is the first time we have recorded a series in front of a live audience since things like, Google+ and have come into existence.
+This is the first time we have recorded a series in front of a live audience since things like Twitter, Google+ and Facebook have come into existence.

 The first episode of Red Dwarf aired on the 15th of February 1988 and I have watched them all since.
 Damn I’m showing my age.